alteryx/featuretools/docs/source/guides/dfs_with_dask_entitysets.rst

     dask_df

-Now that we have our Dask dataframe, we can start to create our entityset.
+Now that we have our Dask dataframe, we can start to create the ``EntitySet``.
 The current implementation does not support variable type inference for Dask entities, so we must pass a dictionary of variable types using the ``variable_types`` parameter when calling ``es.entity_from_dataframe()``.
-Aside from needing to supply the variable types, the rest of the process of creating an entityset is the same as if we were using pandas dataframes.
+Aside from needing to supply the variable types, the rest of the process of creating an ``EntitySet`` is the same as if we were using pandas dataframes.

 .. ipython:: python